Cousin marriage law in the United States: Status and territories

 Several states of the United States prohibit cousin marriage.
-As of February 2025, 24 U.S. states prohibit marriages between first cousins, 18 U.S. states allow marriages between first cousins, and eight U.S. states (Arizona, Illinois, Indiana, Maine, Minnesota, Tennessee, Utah, Wisconsin) allow only some marriages between first cousins.
+As of February 2025, 25 U.S. states prohibit marriages between first cousins, 18 U.S. states allow marriages between first cousins, and seven U.S. states (Arizona, Illinois, Indiana, Maine, Minnesota, Utah, Wisconsin) allow only some marriages between first cousins.
 North Carolina allows first cousin marriage as long as the applicants for marriage are not rare double first cousins, meaning cousins through both parental lines.
 First cousin marriage is a criminal offense in eight states (Arizona, Nevada, North Dakota, Oklahoma, South Dakota, Texas, Utah, Wisconsin).
 Six states (Kentucky, Nevada, Ohio, Tennessee, Utah, Washington, Wisconsin) prohibit first-cousin-once-removed marriages.
 Kentucky and Nevada are the only two states that prohibit marriages between second cousins.
 New York is the only state that allows avunculate marriage (uncle/aunt-niece/nephew marriage) generally.
-Rhode Island also allows avunculate marriage, but not between Jews, because Jewish law explicitly prohibits aunt-nephew and the weight of tradition prohibits uncle-niece marriages.
+Rhode Island generally prohibits avunculate marriage, but makes an exception for Jewish marriages conducted within the bounds permitted by Jewish religious law.
 Some states prohibiting cousin marriage recognize cousin marriages performed in other states, but despite occasional claims that this holds true in general, laws also exist that explicitly void all foreign cousin marriages or marriages conducted by state residents out of state.